Photography: © Beholdr. Photo by Effie Liu.

 Artists, and the people who love them, come to New York City seeking communities of free-wheeling makers, thinkers, and doers.
 PARTICIPANT INC is one of those rare places where they find each other.

-You’ll find archival political shows that harken back to the historical slice of time when feminism’s second wave, AIDS activism, and culture wars raged.
-These are mixed in with solo shows of emerging artists, alongside up-and-coming curators, who are called upon to create pure snapshots of the current moment we’re living in.
+Some shows harken back to the historical slice of time when feminism’s second wave, AIDS activism, and the culture wars of the 70s and 80s raged.
+Others are pure snapshots of the current moment we’re living in.
+Think climate activism and Palestinian and transgender rights.

-PARTICIPANT INC. and its beloved founder, Lia Gangitano, have been championing art and artists since 2001.
+PARTICIPANT INC and its beloved founder, Lia Gangitano, have been championing art and artists since 2001.
 It originally stood at 95 Rivington Street before moving to Houston Street.
-Now you’ll find it on Elizabeth Street.
+Now you’ll find it inside a luxury building on Elizabeth Street.

 Want to know where art is headed next?
 Here are the ones to watch.